Welcome to the Fraser Health Greater Vancouver UBC Psychiatry Residency Program Website.

 The UBC Fraser Health Greater Vancouver Psychiatry Residency Program (UBC-FHGV) is located in Greater Vancouver, a city and region which The Economist recently declared the “World’s Most Livable”.
 Our program is based out of two main Regional Teaching Hospitals and a number of other hospitals located throughout Greater Vancouver.
 The Royal Columbian Hospital is in New Westminster, 15 minutes from the City of Vancouver, and is located directly on the Skytrain Rapid Transit Line.
 Surrey Memorial Hospital is located in Surrey, 25 minutes from the City of Vancouver, and is also accessible by Skytrain.
 Our residents live throughout Greater Vancouver.
 The Fraser Health Authority serves the largest (1.6 million) and fastest-growing population of all provincial health authorities.
 Our hospitals and Psychiatry programs are growing to meet increasing needs, and we have hired over 75 skilled psychiatrists over the past five years to help meet the mental health needs of the citizens we serve.
 Many residents who have trained with us have joined us after graduation as staff psychiatrist colleagues, including 6 we have hired this year.

-For 2014, UBC-FHGV is accepting 6 positions for clinical training through CaRMS.
+For 2015, UBC-FHGV is accepting 6 positions for clinical training through CaRMS.
 Core rotations in the junior residency (PGY1-3) are based at Royal Columbian Hospital and Surrey Memorial Hospital.
 Selective and elective rotations in the senior residency (PGY4 and PGY5) are offered at a number of clinical settings in the Fraser Health Region and Greater Vancouver.
-In the 2013 CaRMS Match, we filled all 6 of our positions with outstanding students.
+Over the past several years, we have filled all six of our positions in the first round of CaRMS with outstanding medical students.

 At the undergraduate medical student level, we offer core 3rd year clerkship Psychiatry rotations at the Royal Columbian Hospital and Surrey Memorial Hospital, and 4th year elective rotations at the Royal Columbian Hospital.
 Both of these sites offer highly rated clinical psychiatry rotations.
 These experiences offer medical students the opportunity to spend time in our two main teaching hospitals, meet our psychiatrists, and find out more about our residency program.